How to Calculate Bending Stress in Beams?

 Let’s look at an example.
 Consider the I-beam shown below:

 At a specific point along the beam’s length (the x-axis), there exists an internal bending moment (M), normally determined using a bending moment diagram.
-The general formula for bending or normal stress on the section is:
+The general bending stress formula (or normal stress) on the section is:

 When considering a specific section of a beam, it becomes clear that the bending stress will reach its maximum value at a specific distance from the neutral axis (y).
 Thus, the maximum bending stress will occur either at the top or bottom of the beam section, depending on which distance is greater: